 Monk: Has these in several episodes.
 Minor details are pointed out that serve to help the audience solve the case along with Monk.
 A massive one is Trudy's Christmas present, which is pointed out in several episodes, but doesn't get fully explained until the finale when it proves who killed Trudy.

 In general, if Monk notices anything that's mentioned in a seeming throwaway line, it's essential to the case.

-In "Mr. Monk Goes to a Rock Concert," they spend plenty of time showing Monk being hit by a blue beach ball.
-Which turns out to have the evidence that incriminates Kris Kedder for killing Stork Murray.
+In "Mr. Monk Goes to a Rock Concert", they spend plenty of time showing Monk being hit by a blue beach ball.
+Which turns out to have the incriminating evidence.

-In "Mr. Monk and the Bully," Marilyn Brody mentioning to Monk and Natalie that she was adopted and had an aunt in Texas.
-The word "aunt" is important, since she mispronounces it later, allowing Monk to deduce that she has a twin.
+In "Mr. Monk and the Bully", Marilyn Brody mentioning to Monk and Natalie that she was adopted and had an aunt in Texas.
+The word "aunt" is important, since she pronounces it differently ("awnt" vs. "ant") later, allowing Monk to deduce that she has a twin.